 Skip to content

-What's Plexus
+Plexus

-Platform Capabilities
+Platform capabilities

-Plexus enables users to run workloads through containerized applications across different orchestration environments:
+You can run workloads through containerized applications across different orchestration environments:

 • Slurm Clusters: Execute containerized workloads on traditional HPC infrastructure with job scheduling and resource management.